-In June 2020, MiT LLC members created Moving iMage Technologies, Inc. ("MiT Inc.") to facilitate the Company's initial public offering ("IPO").
-Upon formation of MiT Inc., 2,000,000 shares of MiT, Inc. common stock were issued to members of MiT LLC.
-On July 7, 2021, MiT LLC and MiT Inc. entered into an exchange agreement ("Exchange Agreement") whereby the members of MiT LLC exchanged their membership interests for 2,350,000 shares of common stock in MiT Inc. As a result of the Exchange Agreement, the members of MiT LLC owned approximately 79%, or 4,452,334 shares, of the outstanding common stock of MiT Inc. As a result, MiT LLC (the entity where the Company conducts its business) became a wholly-owned subsidiary of MiT Inc. (the SEC registrant).
+In June 2020, MiT LLC members created Moving iMage Technologies, Inc. ("MIT Inc.") to facilitate the Company's initial public offering ("IPO").
+Upon formation of MiT, Inc., 2,000,000 shares of MiT, Inc. common stock were issued to members of MiT LLC.
+On July 7, 2021, MiT LLC and MiT Inc. entered into an exchange agreement ("Exchange Agreement") whereby the members of MiT LLC exchanged their membership interest for 2,350,000 shares of common stock in MiT Inc. As a result of the Exchange Agreement, the members of MiT LLC owned approximately 79% or 4,452,334 of the outstanding common stock of MiT Inc. As a result, MiT LLC (the entity where the Company conducts its business) became a wholly-owned subsidiary of MiT Inc. (the SEC registrant).

-The transaction was accounted for as a merger of entities under common ownership in accordance with generally accepted accounting principles in the United States of America.
+The transaction was accounted for as a merger of entities under common ownership in accordance with generally accepted accounting principles in the United States of America ("GAAP").
 This determination was primarily based on the facts that, immediately before and after the transaction: (i) MiT LLC owners owned a substantial majority of the voting rights in the combined company, (ii) MiT LLC designated a majority of the members of the initial board of directors of the combined company, and (iii) MiT LLC's senior management holds all key positions in the senior management of the combined company.

-Initial Public Offering: On July 12, 2021, the Company closed its IPO and issued 4,830,000 shares of its common stock at a price of \$3.00 per share for net proceeds of approximately \$12,360,000 after deducting underwriting discounts, commissions, and other expenses of approximately \$2,130,000.
-Upon the completion of its IPO, the Company reclassified deferred IPO related costs of approximately \$1,116,000 from other assets to additional paid-in capital.
-In connection with the Company's IPO, the underwriters received warrants to acquire 241,500 shares of the Company's common stock at \$3.75 per share.
+Initial Public Offering: On July 12, 2021, the Company closed its initial public offering and issued 4,830,000 shares of its common stock at a price of \$3.00 per share for net proceeds of approximately \$12,360,000 after deducting underwriting discounts, commissions, and other expenses of approximately \$2,130,000.